Grounding the Score: Explicit Visual Premise Verification for Reliable Vision-Language Process Reward Models: Methodology

 \subsubsection{Structured Visual Evidence (Constraints)}

-To verify the checklist, we extract structured visual evidence from the image once per instance using a constraint extractor $E_\phi$:
+To verify the checklist, we extract structured visual evidence once per instance using a constraint extractor $E_\phi$:

-Each constraint follows a unified JSON schema (Appendix~A) that covers (i) numeric readings (lengths, angles, table entries), (ii) relations (parallel/perpendicular/equality/incidence/containment), and (iii) compositional structure (part--whole, attachments, adjacency).
-Importantly, at test time EVPV relies only on the predicted $C$; no gold facts are used.
+Each constraint follows a unified JSON schema (Appendix~A) covering (i) numeric readings (lengths, angles, table entries), (ii) relations (parallel/perpendicular/equality/incidence/containment), and (iii) compositional structure (part--whole, attachments, adjacency).
+At test time, EVPV relies only on predicted $C$; no gold facts are used.
+Crucially, $C$ is computed \emph{once} and reused across all steps and all candidates for the same $(I,q)$, enabling scalable Best-of-$N$ reranking.
+We evaluate the fidelity of these predicted constraints with a human-annotated study, reporting precision/recall/F1 by category; see Appendix~\ref{app:extractor_fidelity} and Table~\ref{tab:extractor_fidelity_prf}.